selinlaraadali/DSA210_project/README.md

 ### Findings and Insights:

-Correlation Analysis: A weak positive correlation exists between weekly sleep duration and walking speed, supported by the Pearson correlation coefficient.
+- Correlation Analysis: A weak positive correlation exists between weekly sleep duration and walking speed, supported by the Pearson correlation coefficient.

-Hypothesis Testing: The null hypothesis was rejected, confirming a statistically significant relationship.
+- Hypothesis Testing: The null hypothesis was rejected, confirming a statistically significant relationship.

-Modeling Performance: The linear regression model demonstrated limited predictive power, suggesting the need for additional features or more complex models.
+- Modeling Performance: The linear regression model demonstrated limited predictive power, suggesting the need for additional features or more complex models.

 ### Limitations and Future Work:

-Data Limitations:
+- Data Limitations:

 The dataset is limited to weekly aggregated data, potentially missing day-to-day variations.
 Potential confounding variables (e.g., physical activity levels, health conditions) were not included.

-Modeling Improvements:
+- Modeling Improvements:

 Explore multivariate models incorporating additional features such as physical activity or heart rate.
 Experiment with non-linear models can be done to capture complex relationships.

-Expanded Analysis:
+- Expanded Analysis:

 Analysis can be extended to daily data with larger sample sizes.
 Seasonal or temporal trends in sleep and walking metrics can be investigated.

+### Conclusion

+This project explored the relationship between sleep duration and walking speed using weekly aggregated data.
+While a statistically significant relationship was identified, the correlation was weak, and predictive modeling highlighted the need for additional factors to improve accuracy.
+These findings emphasize the complexity of the relationship between sleep and physical performance, paving the way for further research.